-An average home in America is currently 2,250 sq. ft.
-From this point forward, when we say “average sized home” we are referencing that figure.
-Pricing for installation on an entire home will have a fairly wide range, but this is usually due to region, and variations in contractor pricing.
-If there are other factors, we will note those.
+Pricing for the installation on the entire house will have a fairly wide range, but this is usually due to your home’s region and local real estate values, as well as normal variations (that can be quite wild) in pricing among different contractors in your area.

 To install natural wood as cladding for an averaged sized home, it will cost between $21,000 and $35,000 for a typical house with 2,000 sq.ft. of siding.